 Begin with finalising your dates of travel and the destination where you want to go as soon as possible.
 Accordingly, other ‘to-dos’ can be managed.

 Look for cheap travel tickets

-Search and compare transportation fares online – for air, train, or bus in advance.
+Search and compare travel fares online – for air, train, or bus in advance.
 The sooner you book, the better price you’ll get.
 It’s generally observed that airfare gets cheaper if you fly on a Tuesday or Wednesday.
 Weekends, Mondays and Fridays are usually slightly more expensive.
 Also, keep an eye on the deals that various travel portals offer.

 Book for accommodation too in advance, if possible

 Just like travel tickets, browse through the hotels, homestays, resorts, or hostels in advance too.
 If you’re travelling during peak or festive season, then you should be even more aware, as the prices increase during these seasons.
 Booking a place that offers free breakfast can help you save that extra bit on your breakfast cost.

 Also, you can directly speak to the owners or managers of properties instead of booking from portals, as they might offer you a good deal.
 Give it a try!